 Be authentic – Avoid telling white lies.
 No one can say yes to everything all of the time.
 Lying only leads to (more) guilt.

-Practice the Yes, No, Yes philosophy – In other words, connect first on a positive note, then politely decline, then end on a positive and possibly an open-ended question (such as above—how are things with you?).
+Practice the Yes, No, Yes philosophy – In other words, connect first on a positive note, then politely decline, then end on a positive and possibly an open-ended question (like my contact did above: “How are things with you?”).